Xingyiquan: Characteristics and principles

 Xingyiquan features aggressive shocking attacks and direct footwork.
 Most of the training and footwork is practiced on straight lines, but occurs on all planes of movement.
 The linear nature of training in the art hints at both the military origins and the influence of spear technique.
 The goal of the xingyi practitioner is to reach the opponent quickly and drive power through them in a single burst, to close in and make it so that the opponent can neither attack nor defend.
 The fighter utilizes tight circles, usually in a forward direction, but can fight using all 6 directions of energy (forward, backward, left, right, up, and down).
 Issuing explosive power in xingyi is referred to as fa jin, the same term used in many other traditional Chinese Martial Arts.

 Despite its hard, angular appearance, cultivating "soft" internal strength is essential to achieving power in xingyiquan.
 The advanced practitioner always contains their movements to tight spirals, so even the seemingly direct and linear movements are circular on a very small scale.
 Such circles and spirals also exist in other martial arts, but xingyi (like Southern Praying Mantis) tends to keep them smaller than others.

 Efficiency and economy of movement are the qualities of a xingyi stylist, and the style's direct fighting philosophy advocates simultaneous attack and defense.
-There are few kicks except for extremely low foot kicks (which avoids the hazards of balance involved with higher kicks) and some mid-level kicks, and these techniques are prized for their working within key principles rather than aesthetic value.
+According to current practitioners, there are few kicks except for extremely low foot kicks (which avoids the hazards of balance involved with higher kicks) and some mid-level kicks, and these techniques are prized for their working within key principles rather than aesthetic value.

 Xingyiquan favors a training stance called santishi (三體勢 (三体势, Sāntǐshì)), literally "three bodies power," referring to how the stance holds the head, torso and feet along the same vertical plane (As a Zhan zhuang method, this stance is trained lower).
 In actual fighting, a free-form traditional guard should be used in the application of intent (yi) rather than adhering to any aesthetic value, in training santishi is more often trained at middle-low heights.

 Like other Internal Arts, much of the training in xingyiquan is done in slow-motion.
 This is true for almost all the movements in the art, though the majority of them can and are also trained explosively.